nileshkr022/PocketFlow/README.md

 Copy
 Edit
 npm start
-📘 How to Use
+🧾 How to Use
 ➕ Add Transactions
-Input who paid whom and how much.
+Enter names and amount for who paid whom.

 Example: